Zonnev/elementaryos-firefox-theme/readme.md

 Use this theme with the titlebar option on.

 ## Credits
-Credits to the elementary team for the UI design and icons.
+Credits to [Harvey Cabaguio](https://github.com/harveycabaguio/firefox-elementary-theme) and the elementary team for the UI design and icons.

 ## Install
 1. Go to [about:support](about:support) in Firefox